Esri/navigator-integration/README.md

 arcgis-navigator://?stop=7+Exchange+St,+Portland,+ME&stop=225+Two+Lights+Rd,+Cape+Elizabeth,+ME
 ```

-In the following example the URL contains two stops with stop names:
+The following example contains two stops with stop names:

 ```
 arcgis-navigator://?stop=103+Fox+St,+Portland,+ME+04101&stopname=Rising+Tide&stop=43.651508,-70.290554&stopname=Bissell+Bothers
 ```
 ####Enable route optimization
-Navigator can optimize the order of multiple stops, if you include the `optimize` parameter.
+Navigator can optimize the order of multiple stops if you include the `optimize` parameter in a URL scheme.

 `optimize`: Specifies that the order of stops should be optimized.
 Defaults to false.